vmakhin/ERT_tasks/Assessment_Convolution/README.md

 #### For the solution of this problem, I applied scipy.convolution2D function

-Result is shown on Fig.1
+The result is shown on Fig.1

 <img src="assessment_convolution.png"  alt="drawing"  width="400"  height="400"/>